kaplanz/site/src/content/blog/hello-astro.md

 learned that the tool I need is... an SSG.
 Wait isn't that what you've been reading about for the past 5 minutes.
 Yes.
 It is.
 I may have gone down a bit of a rabbit hole here.

+[^framework]: It turns out "web framework" is a mostly useless term, as it
+    doesn't differentiate at all between the various things you would use a framework to do.
+[^fireship]: Much thanks to [Fireship]'s YouTube channel for making 90% of this
+    research take 10% of the time it otherwise would have.

 I settled on Astro mostly because it had a nice looking website (ever the prerequisite for this type of thing) and overall decent documentation.
 That and